AlexGhenno/Mechatronics_project/README.md

 # Mechatronics_project

-Repository including the ROS workspace
+Repository including the ROS packages of our project.